bloc97/Anime4K/README.md

 *State of the art as of August 2019, this will unquestionably be outperformed very soon.*

 #### *Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
-If you (as a person or a company) own the art and do not wish it to be associated whatsoever with this project, please contact me and I will gladly take it down.*
+If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact me and I will gladly take it down.*

 ![Comparison](results/Comparisons/1_time.png?raw=true)